Leland-Kwong/presentations/src/pages/functional-programming.md

 * Writing to the network.
 * Triggering any external process.
 * Calling any other functions with side-effects.

+## Tradeoffs

+Like many programming patterns, functional programming has its own set of tradeoffs:

+* can be slower than direct mutation
+* can require more memory

+Keep in mind, when practiced in a principled manner, we can substantially mitigate these tradeoffs.

 ## Thinking functionally